Where Will the Digital Experience Take You Next?

 Generally, the industry is moving towards content creation and experience in Dubnov’s eyes.

 “I think that is where the conversation is going in general.
 It’s less and less about pixel pitch and lumens.”
 Dubnov said.
-“I kind of compare it to Steve Careers.
-The AV professional now has to be like Steve Careers.
+“I kind of compare it to Steve Jobs.
+The AV professional now has to be like Steve Jobs.
 They need to be technological and know all the AV specs of course.
 They need to be visionaries, which means they need to know what the client wants even before the client knows what they want.”

 Make sure to follow us on Twitter at @ProAVMKSL.